ExtremeCloud IQ Site Engine

 Virtual Engine Requirements

-- The VMWare ExtremeCloud IQ - Site Engine virtual engines are packaged in the .OVA file format (defined by VMware).
+- ExtremeCloud IQ Site Engine and virtual engines are packaged in the .OVA file format for VMware deployment.

-- The Hyper-V ExtremeCloud IQ - Site Engine virtual engines are packaged in the .ZIP file format.
+- ExtremeCloud IQ Site Engine and virtual engines are packaged in the .ZIP file format for Hyper-V deployment.

 IMPORTANT: | For ESX and Hyper-V servers configured with AMD processors, the ExtremeExtremeAnalytics virtual engine requires AMD processors with at least Bulldozer based Opterons. |